 1. Using at least five works of your choice, discuss the epistemological issue of truth and appearance in Greek and Roman art, philosophy, and literature.
 That is, what is the relationship between phenomena (what is seen) and knowledge, and how is this relationship expressed in these works?
 That is, how do these works represent and explore the problem of knowing? *Caveats: you must include Plato’s Allegory of the Cave in the Republic and two of the five works must not have been discussed in class.

-2. Discuss in depth the problem of truth and appearance in the Odyssey (or Oedipus Rex), considering some relevant Greek concepts such as the dissoi logoi, anagnorisis, etc. (see A Greek Glossary of Literary Terms on Blackboard).
+2. Discuss in depth the problem of truth and appearance in the Odyssey (or Oedipus Rex), considering some relevant Greek concepts such as the dissoi logoi, anagnorisis, etc. (see A Greek Glossary of Literary Terms).

 3. Discuss Plato's dialectical epistemology in the allegory of the cave in the Republic (or Aristotle’s epistemology).